Docsbook

 done

-When local repo access is unavailable, use mcp__docsbook__read_doc_sections to detect content-level signals:
+When local repo access is unavailable, read page content through whatever doc source you have (a doc graph/search tool, a sitemap, the live site) to detect content-level signals:

 Output Format#